-We recognise the devastating impact that bovine TB has on farmers and rural communities – and Lancashire’s farmers are crucial allies in our work to conserve a wide range of threatened habitats and species, from ponds to wildflower meadows and from Brown Hare to Purple Ramping-Fumitory.
+We also recognise the devastating impact that bovine TB has on farmers and rural communities, and Lancashire’s farmers are crucial allies in our work to conserve a wide range of threatened habitats and species, from ponds to wildflower meadows and from brown hares to purple ramping-fumitory.

 Biosecurity: All possible measures should be pursued to prevent disease transmission on-farm.